I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice

-1. Black and Decker 4-Slice Stainless Steel – A true value winner.
-Hits all the right points and is under $50!
+1. Black and Decker 4-Slice Stainless Steel – Get great features, easy cooking, and fantastic food under $50!

 It seems like there are just so many options to choose from out there.
 However, I’ve come across one that’s a fantastic budget value not just because it’s affordable, but it offers so much.

 The Black and Decker 4-slice model TO1313SBD toaster oven is simply one of THE best values for today’s college student.

 While it’s budget-friendly, it doesn’t skimp on quality.
 There’s a very nice stainless steel finish, simple but well-designed control panel, all the basic features you need, and a front door that’s easy to open and use.

 Not only that, but it also features the company’s proprietary EvenToast design to produce toasted bread that’s 30% more evenly done than competing products.